 It is easy to forget that an attorney is a small business owner and may encourage you to buy additional legal services that your business may not immediately need.
 You should ask the attorney how they would prioritize the timing of the legal projects they recommend.
 For example, can you pay to set up your company now, but wait to file for a trademark until you see if your business is actually viable?

-5. Is the Business Attorney Not Only Well Qualified, But Someone You Would Enjoy Interacting With?
+5. Is the Business Attorney Not Only Well Qualified, But Also Someone You Would Enjoy Interacting With?

 6. The Business Attorney Should Be A Member of Your Team of Trusted Fiduciary Advisors.

 The attorney should be a member of a trusted group of fiduciary advisors who provide your company with quality advice for a fair price.
-This team of trusted fiduciaries will vary from business to business, but will often include a business attorney, a CPA, a financial planner, a personal banker, and other individuals who cannot only provide you with sound advice, but who will genuinely care about the success of your business.
+This team of trusted fiduciaries will vary from business to business, but will often include a business attorney, a CPA, a financial planner, a personal banker, and other individuals who will not only provide you with sound advice, but also genuinely care about the success of your business.

 7. Meet With Several Business Attorneys and Trust Your Instincts.